 We then headed back to the Butchery where the Farm mature all their own meat.
-Carcases are hung for a minimum of 21 days and meat is left to mature on the bone, ensuring you get the best flavour from the meat.
+Carcasses are hung for a minimum of 21 days and meat is left to mature on the bone, ensuring you get the best flavour from the meat.
 Traceability is critical to the entire process, with each cut of meat sold in the shop capable of being traced back to a single animal.
 Butcher Grant gave us a butchery demonstration, french trimming a roast rib joint before boning it out into a rolled rib roast.
 Grant attempted to show us how to tie butchers knots, but with very little real success.
 It was then onto the sausage making where we all tried our hand at making a string of sausages.
-The less said about my attempt the better, given the amount of holes I poked in the casing these are destined for the frying pan rather than the barbeque, where I fear they would fall apart!
+The less said about my attempt the better, given the amount of holes I poked in the casing these are destined for the frying pan rather than the barbecue, where I fear they would fall apart!
 To be fair Michelle’s attempt was significantly better, her sausages did resemble a string and were more or less whole!
 Don’t think either of us will be offered a job anytime soon!

 Lunch was a very generous smoked meat platter prepared for us by Head Chef Tim.
 The platter is the same one that will be served as a main at the forthcoming Foodie Friday on 29th May and showcases the farm’s produce.
 The selection of smoked meats were paired with some fresh vegetable sides of slaw and pickles and two very different sauce accompaniments.
 If our lunch today was anything to go by then we highly recommend you give it a try, booking of course essential.